 Getting the most from your PDF proof

-A laser proof is a hard copy of your design printed out on a laser printer.
+A color digital proof is a hard copy of your design printed out on a laser printer.
 It is mailed to you and must be signed and returned before work can be done on your project.

-We recommend using laser proofs only for designs that use 4-color process, since they do not provide a good representation of final PMS colors.
+We recommend using color digital proofs only for designs that use 4-color process, since they do not provide a good representation of final PMS colors.
 If your design contains foil stamping or embossing/debossing, these elements will be printed in one solid color (which is used to indicate to the printer where these elements should go).
-Laser proofs can only show size and positioning of foil stamped or embossed/debossed elements.
+Color digital proofs can only show size and positioning of foil stamped or embossed/debossed elements.

 Timeframe and cost

 A constructed color digital mockup is laser printed to size on special stock (NOT your product's final stock).
 Side 1 of your design will be printed onto one sheet of stock, Side 2 on a second sheet.
 Both sheets are then cut and folded together to mimic your product.

 We recommend using constructed color digital mockups for designs that use four-color process, since they do not provide a good representation of final PMS colors.
 Foil stamped, embossed, or debossed elements will be printed in one solid color to indicate the location of these elements to the printer.
 Constructed color digital mockups can only show size and positioning of these elements.